What is an Assessment

 Every assessment is designed to find out how well these outcomes are achieved.
 Each piece of an assessment are mapped with various, sometimes multiple, outcomes so that the result of that assessment tells us if these outcomes are reached or not.
-For instance, in an exam, every questions are mapped to these outcomes.
-So based on how well a student have answered those questions, teachers can estimate how close that student is towards reaching that outcome.
+For instance, in an exam, every question is mapped to these outcomes.
+So based on how well a student has answered those questions, teachers can estimate how close that student is towards reaching that outcome.

-So assessments gives us indicators in the form of results, that helps us measure the achievement of learning outcomes.
-Just like this, outcomes or objectives can also be set on other areas of institution, like teacher performance, infrastructure, student well-being etc. those are usually measure during evaluation, or accreditation/certifications.
+So assessments give us indicators in the form of results, that helps us measure the achievement of learning outcomes.
+Just like this, outcomes or objectives can also be set on other areas of the institution, like teacher performance, infrastructure, student well-being, etc. those are usually measured during the evaluation, or accreditation/certifications

 There are two kinds of assessments: Formative and Summative.

 Used to monitor student learning and plan for subsequent instruction.
 Data gathered from formative assessments provides insight into student strengths, weaknesses, and developmental progress.

 Used to gather data about the attainment of knowledge and development of skills proficiencies.
 Allows stakeholders to measure how well students meet learning objectives and provides insight into the effectiveness of instructional tools and curriculum design.